siferati/MidiWars/README.md

 Donations of any kind are **not needed** to keep Midi Wars running.

 If you'd still like to show your support, feel free to gift me *Guild Wars 2* related stuff.
-I'd be especially grateful for receiving musical instruments or activation keys for the full game / expansions, since I only own a free account.
+I'd be especially grateful for receiving musical instruments or activation keys for the full game and its expansions, since I only own a free account.

 *A simple e-mail with a thank you note would also be greatly appreciated!*